sofiapasquali/42-Rush00/README.md

 # 42-Rush00 (succeeded with 120%)

+Instructions for main exercise (rush00):

-edges should display 'o'
+- edges should display 'o'

-vertical perimeter sides should display '|'
+- vertical perimeter sides should display '|'

-horizontal perimeter sides should display '-'
+- horizontal perimeter sides should display '-'

-internal area should be filled with blank spaces
+- internal area should be filled with blank spaces

+Not valid for bonus exercises (rush01, rush02, rush03 and rush04); Instructions may change